nuxed/crypto/docs/basic.md

 Symmetric authentication is useful if you'd like to authenticate, but not encrypt, some information that you transfer over a network or share with your end users.

-First, you will need an appropriate secret.
+First, you will need an appropriate key.
 The easiest way to get one is to simply generate one randomly then store it for reuse (similar to private-secret encryption above):

 ```hack
 use namespace Nuxed\Crypto\Symmetric\Authentication;